itsrcrowell/AgentoAI/README.md

 - Rate limiting for API requests
 - Access control based on admin permissions
 - Audit logging for all media processing operations

+## Sending Magento Data to AI

+### Overview

+The "Send Magento Data to AI" configuration allows you to control whether Magento data is sent to the AI for processing.
+This setting is useful for managing data privacy and ensuring that only necessary data is shared with the AI.

+### Configuration

+- **Location:** The configuration can be found in the Magento admin panel under `Stores > Configuration > Genaker > Magento MCP AI > General Configuration`.
+- **Default Value:** Disabled (set to `No`).
+- **How to Enable:** To enable sending data to AI, set the "Send Magento Data to AI" option to `Yes`.

+### Usage

+When enabled, this configuration allows the AI to receive and process Magento data, which can be used to generate SQL queries or provide insights based on the data.
+The AI can assist with tasks such as:

+- Generating SQL queries for data analysis.
+- Providing recommendations based on historical data.
+- Enhancing decision-making processes with AI-driven insights.

+### Data Handling

+- **Security:** Ensure that sensitive data is handled securely and that only necessary data is shared with the AI.
+- **Data Storage:** Currently, the system does not store SQL data.
+Future updates may include options for storing or managing this data.

+### Important Notes

+- Always review the data being sent to ensure compliance with data privacy regulations.
+- Consider the implications of sharing data with external services and ensure that appropriate security measures are in place.